SharePoint/sp-dev-docs/docs/sp-add-ins/host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md

 -  **Web Parts:** One kind of Web Part, an add-in part, can be deployed in an add-in, and an add-in part can go to either the add-in web or the host web.
 All other types of Web Parts can be referenced in add-ins, but not deployed by them.
 If an add-in part is deployed to the host web, it should be included in a host web Feature.

--  **Remote event receivers:** These are new in SharePoint 2013.
+-  **Remote event receivers:** These are new in SharePoint.
 They resemble classic SharePoint event receivers except that the code runs in the cloud.
 These are not available in a SharePoint-hosted add-in.

--  **Workflows:** Workflows in SharePoint 2013 use the Microsoft Azure-hosted workflow runtime that is new in SharePoint 2013.
+-  **Workflows:** Workflows in SharePoint use the Microsoft Azure-hosted workflow runtime that is new in SharePoint.
 Coded workflows that use the SharePoint-hosted workflow runtime cannot be included in a SharePoint Add-in.
 Only declarative workflows or workflows that use the newer runtime are allowed.

 -  **Microsoft Business Connectivity Services (BCS) models, external content types, and external lists:**Business Data Connectivity (BDC) service models typically have a scope that is wider than a site collection.
 However, when a Business Data Connectivity (BDC) service model is deployed in an add-in, its scope is limited to the add-in web.
 When a Business Data Connectivity (BDC) service model is included in an add-in, it is not stored in the Business Data Connectivity (BDC) service shared service store.
 Instead, it is stored as a file in the add-in web.

 -  **Web Templates:** In most cases, you will want the add-in web to instantiate the new built-in site definition configuration **APP#0**, which is optimized for add-in webs.
 (For more information about it, see  [Accessing the add-in from the UI](important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscape.md#AccessingApp).)
-SharePoint 2013 automatically uses  **APP#0** when the add-in package does not include a [WebTemplate](http://msdn.microsoft.com/library/ff4ba91a-cc5f-47ff-9101-a7651f452185%28Office.15%29.aspx) element.
+SharePoint automatically uses  **APP#0** when the add-in package does not include a [WebTemplate](http://msdn.microsoft.com/library/ff4ba91a-cc5f-47ff-9101-a7651f452185%28Office.15%29.aspx) element.

     You can also define a custom site type for the add-in web.
 There are two major steps to doing this: